 Benefits of storing video files in mezzanine format

-Video-heads might argue about the quality of mezzanine files.
-But make no mistake, they are looking at it under a microscope.
-Editors are not the average end user of your videos.
-The average viewer will see no difference.
+Video-heads might argue about the quality of mezzanine files, but they’re looking at it under a microscope.
+The average viewer of your finished video will see no difference.

-Editor’s note: This article was originally published on May 22, 2008 and has been updated to reflect changes in video formats and management.
+Note: This article was originally published in May 2008, amended in January 2019, and has been recently updated to reflect changes in video formats and management capabilities.